-The City College of New York (CUNY).
-I earned my Ph.D. from Yale University in political science in May 2013 with subfield certifications in comparative politics, international relations, Middle East politics, and quantitative methodology.
-My current research focuses on citizen-building for the purpose of engineering stronger market cultures in the Middle East, driven by knowledge, innovation, and entrepreneurship.
-The title of my dissertation and now book project is "Bedouins into Bourgeois: Kings, Experts, and Citizen-Making in the United Arab Emirates."
+I am an Assistant Professor in the Department of Government and Politics at the University of Maryland - College Park, starting Fall 2015.
+Between 2013 and 2015, I was an Assistant Professor at City University of New York - City College in the Department of Political Science.
+I earned my Ph.D. from Yale University in political science with subfield certifications in comparative politics, international relations, Middle East politics, and methodology.
+My current research focuses on new approaches to citizen-building in the Middle East that aim to cultivate stronger market cultures driven by knowledge, innovation, and entrepreneurship, which can compete more effectively under conditions of globalization and ward off radicalism.
+The title of my book, currently under review, is Bedouins into Bourgeois: Remaking Citizens for a Global Market Era.
 Earlier published research focuses on international security, non-state networks, and the social and organizational drivers of innovation.
 My work has been cited in Science and The New Yorker.

 Before Berkeley, I worked in international development for World Learning in Washington, D.C., with field assignments in Vietnam and the Balkans (the STAR network) focusing on women's entrepreneurial development.
 I earned my bachelor's degree from Columbia University in May 2003, with a major in philosophy and a minor in computer science.
 My childhood was split between Japan and the United States: the first nine years of my life were spent in Japan, where I was born, and the next nine years in Silver Spring, MD.

 Calvert W. Jones

 Email: cwjones AT umd.edu